Cretons

 Smooth pâté-like spread of finely chopped pork in cool jellied fat; warm baking-spice nose; salt-and-pepper finish on toast.

-Long simmer breaks pork collagen into gelatin that sets cold into spreadable matrix; ground pork distributes evenly; spices migrate through the fat phase.
+Long simmer breaks pork collagen into gelatin that sets cold into a spreadable matrix; a little breadcrumb stirred in late absorbs surplus liquid and firms the set further; ground pork distributes evenly; spices migrate through the fat phase.

 Variations